DamascenoRafael/reminders-menubar/README.md

 Direct downloads can be found on the [releases page](https://github.com/DamascenoRafael/reminders-menubar/releases).
 After downloading and extracting, just drag the *.app* file to the *Applications* folder.

+## Contributing

+Feel free to share, open issues and contribute to this project! :heart:

 ## License